OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 # Distribute as a progressive web app (PWA)

-A progressive web app (PWA) provides a native-like experience without having to distribute a native app.
-PWA is an emerging technology that combines existing web development techniques with functionalities of modern browsers.
+A progressive web app (PWA) provides a native-like experience without having to distribute a native mobile app.
+PWA is an emerging technology that combines existing web technologies with modern browser features.

 The main benefits of PWAs: